JanHerca/urantiapedia/output/wikijs/en/help/start.md

 As in any Wiki the content are pages, each one with a unique URL and a title.
 These are main contents expected:

 * **The Urantia Book Newsletter Archive** - features articles written by readers in both association and individual publications.
 Each article is posted on one page.
 [Read more](/en/article).
-* **The Urantia Library** - features books such as *The Urantia Book*, the *Bible*, books on all the other major world religions, and other texts related to the Urantia revelations.
+* **The Urantia Library** - features books such as *The Urantia Book*, the *Bible*, books on all the major world religions, and other texts related to the _Urantia revelations_.
 It will include books by readers who wish to publish their works openly.
 Each chapter in each book is a page in the *Urantiapedia*.
 [Read more](/en/book).
 * **The Urantia Book Encyclopedia** - is an encyclopedia of every topic of interest or proper name mentioned in *The Urantia Book*.
 Each topic is stored on one page.
 It is sometimes referred to on this site as the _Topic Index_, but it is much more than an index.
 [Read more](/en/topic).
-* **The Urantia Book Map Library**: will contain interactive maps, in 2D or 3D, showing locations or journeys described in the Urantia revelations; also non-interactive maps as downloadable files.
+* **The Urantia Book Map Library**: will contain interactive maps, in 2D or 3D, showing locations or journeys described in the _Urantia revelations_; also non-interactive maps as downloadable files.
 Each map will be one page.
 Maps may be static or contain animations to create animated routes.
 [Read more](/en/map).
 * **The Urantia Book Media Library**: will be a repository of various audiovisual materials, including things like the following:
   * Images, either drawings or photographs of concepts that illustrate *The Urantia Book*.
   * Diagrams or schematics, which will be attempted to be made interactive if they are too large, so that they can be viewed on small devices.